 A surprising number of volunteers have been inspired to join our staff.
 In fact, none other than our President & CEO James Winans began as a summer volunteer — and then climbed the ranks to become our organization’s top leader.

-Many leaders in our kitchen — like Chef Susan, Chef Aishia, Chef Yolanda and Chef Becky — started out working just one shift.
+Many leaders in our kitchen — like Chef Susan, Chef Aisha, Chef Yolanda and Chef Beckie — started out working just one shift.

 Chef Yolanda was working as a teacher when COVID-19 hit.
 Concerned for her neighbors who had nowhere to shelter in place, she began handing out supplies on the street — walking from 34th street all the way up to 59th while talking to people and handing out food.
 “I realized then there was a lot more that I could not see and that I needed to be part of something bigger,” she says.